kidanger/Drystal/doc/site/api.rst

    :lua:meth:`.Surface:draw_from`

-.. lua:function:: resize(width: int, height: int)
+.. lua:function:: resize(width: integer, height: integer)

    Resizes the window (or the canvas in the browser) to the specified dimensions.